coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 034.md

 ---
 **Session Date:** 11/5/2023

-[[Cruelwind Prison]] is the only prison that matches the description of a prison up north, according to [[Soldas]].
+[[Cruelwind Prison]] is the only prison that matches the description of a prison up north, according to [[Soldos]].
 He explains that he’s not sure what we’ll have to deal with but once we get to the last station we will have to travel the rest of the way to the country, then trek further north to get to the prison.
 There are places we will need to be very wary of due to danger, such as ice trolls.
 Once we get there he isn’t sure if we’ll be able to be there as guests or if we will have to break in and enter.
 He explains that the warden, [[General Chase]], is an old ally and that we likely will not be going there as guests.

-Dia asks who the warden works under and Soldas explains that on paper, he works for the ruling council of [[Reclesau]].
+Dia asks who the warden works under and Soldos explains that on paper, he works for the ruling council of [[Reclesau]].
 However, he is left alone to his devices in the prison.
 The prisoners come from several countries at it is a bit of a business.
-Soldas has heard a rumor that if you pay well enough you can have someone imprisoned there, though he hasn’t confirmed it.
-Soldas explains that he once knew the warden as an honorable man, but that information seems to be outdated as he has changed since the war has ended, and he’s not sure why.
+Soldos has heard a rumor that if you pay well enough you can have someone imprisoned there, though he hasn’t confirmed it.
+Soldos explains that he once knew the warden as an honorable man, but that information seems to be outdated as he has changed since the war has ended, and he’s not sure why.

 Dia asks him if he’s looking for someone and he says no, not in this particular life, but scars still remain.